 Read the series below.
-Listen to new episodes every Tuesday.
+Subscribe to the podcast.

 The story of Aaron Hernandez unspooled rapidly in Boston and beyond, with developments almost impossible to digest in real time.
 The Patriots star tight end dazzled crowds with his spectacular athleticism, only to be implicated in one murder, then two others.
 There were trials, and verdicts, and a maximum security prison.
 He took his own life at age 27.

 Through documents and audio recordings, some never before made public, and interviews with key people who have never before spoken, the Globe’s Spotlight Team has compiled the story of a profoundly troubled young man and the ugly underside of America’s most popular sport.
 Its reporters produced not only this six-part series, but also its first-ever multi-episode podcast where you can hear the voices – including that of Aaron Hernandez – that will bring the story alive.